Museum of Transport and Technology

 The Museum of Transport and Technology (more commonly known as MOTAT) is a transport and technology museum located in Western Springs, Auckland, New Zealand.
 Established in 1960 and formally opening in 1964 as a location for the preservation of trams and early New Zealand transportation technologies, the museum has large collections of civilian and military aircraft, other land transport vehicles, and includes exhibitions focusing on transportation, science and history.
 The museum features live exhibits which display working transportation, including the Western Springs tramway, which links the two main sites of the institution, MOTAT Great North Road and the MOTAT Aviation Hall on Motions Road.
 MOTAT is largely managed by volunteers, supported by full-time professional museum staff.

 Scope

-MOTAT's collections and exhbitions focus on New Zealand technologies and innovations, including transportation, aviation, and work, and involves engaging youth with STEM.
+MOTAT's collections and exhibitions focus on New Zealand technologies and innovations, including transportation, aviation, and work, and involves engaging youth with STEM.